ryandury/yourefired/README.md

 # You're Fired!

 A Chrome extension to take back a little bit of control of your news feed - remove unwanted articles and videos by keyword.
-Works on Reddit, X (formerly Twitter), Facebook, Threads and YouTube.
+Works on Reddit, X, Facebook, Threads and YouTube.

 ## Features

 - Remove articles and videos by keyword
-- Works on multiple platforms: Reddit, X, and YouTube
+- Works on multiple platforms: Reddit, X, Facebook, Threads and YouTube.
 - Easy to use: simply add keywords or phrases in the extension popup

 ## Installation